Eruc0lind0/boom_arrow/README.md

 1) Delete everything in C:/Users/<user>/.gradle - let's start clean, particularly if things aren't working first time.
 2) Unzip the project into a directory
-3) Open it in Intellij
+3) Open it in Intellij (I may or may not have imported the gradle project at this point - it won't work though if I did)
-4) From OUTSIDE Intellij, run the following gradle commands:
+4) From OUTSIDE Intellij (i.e. not in the Intellij terminal), run the following gradle commands from the project dir:
     - gradlew.bat genIntellijRuns
     - gradlew.bat build
 5) Refresh the project in Intellij and hope for the best.
 6) Once the above is done, the Intellij Gradle plugin _should_ recognise and allow us to run tasks.
+Then we know it's working.

 Here I will also list what I've learnt.
 This'll be basic stuff, probably, but at least I won't forget.

+### FIRST THING'S FIRST
+Update the meta data files (mod.toml / build.gradle / pack.mcmeta) so that they're correct for the new mod.
+In particular:
+- mod.toml has the details of the mod that will display in the Mod menu within Minecraft
+- pack.mcmeta probably doesn't need changing, though the description should probably include the mod name
+- build.gradle is where we set the version, the group id and the archive name, i.e. the mod name.
+It also describes the manifest.

-## CREATE NEW ITEM
+### CREATE NEW ITEM

 First, we need a class for registering items (i.e. ModItems).
 In this class, we need to:
 - Set up a DeferredRegister, a sort of list for holding items.